Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 What’s the single most evidence-backed habit for reducing stress?

 Regular movement outside.
-The NHS Five Steps to Mental Wellbeing framework puts physical activity at the top of the list, and the WHO recommends at least 150 minutes of moderate exercise a week for mental as well as physical health.
+The NHS Five Steps to Mental Wellbeing framework puts physical activity at the top of the list, and the WHO recommends at least 150–300 minutes of moderate exercise a week for mental as well as physical health benefits, including reduced symptoms of depression and anxiety.
 A twenty-minute walk outdoors most days is more evidence-backed than almost any product you can buy.
 Products that help get you there (a good water bottle, a comfortable pair of trainers, warm kit for winter) are better investments than most dedicated mindfulness products.

 Are herbal supplements like ashwagandha actually effective for anxiety?

 The evidence is modest but real.
-A 2019 meta-analysis in Medicine found ashwagandha was associated with meaningful reductions in perceived stress and cortisol across clinical trials.
-The effect size is smaller than prescription medication for diagnosed anxiety disorders, and the evidence base is smaller too.
+A 2019 meta-analysis in Medicine found ashwagandha was associated with meaningful reductions in perceived stress and cortisol across clinical trials, and a 2025 systematic review and meta-analysis of 15 RCTs published in BJPsych Open found ashwagandha supplementation significantly reduced anxiety scores on the Hamilton Anxiety Rating Scale compared to placebo.
+The effect size is smaller than prescription medication for diagnosed anxiety disorders, and the evidence base is still developing.
 For mild everyday stress in an otherwise healthy adult, it’s worth trying.
 For moderate to severe anxiety, speak to your GP first.

 Can CBD help with anxiety?